-Pause the game, select your player (1) before continuing.
+Return to edit mode, select your player (press 1) before continuing.
 Press F3, to enable player state debug information.
 You can now see debug info at the top of the screen.

 Hold X on your controller and press spacebar on your keyboard.
 Your action will go from Idle -> JumpSquat.
-Press spacebar again your action will go from JumpSquat -> JumpF.
+Press spacebar again and again until your action goes from JumpSquat -> JumpF.
 Press spacebar again and again until your fighter lands.

 Playing with colboxes

 Ensure your fighter is in its Idle state again.

 Position your cursor, near your fighter, and press

 Player 1 should now have a new colbox (Collision Box).

 Now select any colbox with left click.
 The colbox should be fully green.
 Use the square bracket keys, [ and ], to resize the selected colbox.